-Stocks edge higher in early trading, led by airlines, tech
+Stocks edge higher as Xilinx leads tech company rally

 BONDS: Bond prices edged higher.
 The yield on the 10-year Treasury note fell to 2.72 percent from 2.75 percent.

-OVERSEAS: Germany’s DAX dipped 0.1 percent and the French CAC 40 rose 0.2 percent.
-The FTSE 100 in Britain slid 0.1 percent.
+OVERSEAS: Germany’s DAX climbed 0.5 percent and the French CAC 40 rose 0.7 percent.
+The FTSE 100 in Britain slid 0.2 percent.

 Hong Kong’s Hang Seng picked up 0.4 percent and Japan’s Nikkei 225 index declined 0.1 percent.